Reading Blackjack Books

 Basic Blackjackby Stanford Wong is an introductory blackjack book which is suitable for any beginner in the game.
 It covers the basic rules of the different blackjacks and explains their difference as well.

-Golden Touch Blackjack Revolution is a book that may be considered a must read for any blackjack game beginners.
+Golden Touch Blackjack Revolution is a book that may be considered a must read for any blackjack free game beginners.
 The book introduces the player to basic card counting systems which you will find very important for beginners.
 Better systems of counting exist but they are not appropriate for beginners as they may only lead to confusion.

 Twenty First Century Blackjack is another introductory book which covers the basic card counting strategies that can be of helpful to beginners.